20 cultural faux pas in police departments

 19. Being a bad patrol car neighbor.
 Leaving the gas tank empty for the next shift, leaving food and drink containers strewn in the cabin, or, God forbid, not taking your car to the service center when someone unloaded any manner of body fluids in the backseat.

 It might seem from all of this that law enforcement is an impossibly complex ecosystem.
-In practice, though, much of this is firmly internalized by the time you get your badge at Academy graduation.
-Even when someone violated one of these, though, they usually got the hint from reactions or were quietly pulled to the side and given a heads up.
-In the end, it was often us versus them, in the truest sense of the phrase — the threats we faced and the despair we were confronted with on a daily basis were usually enough to galvanize us into the realization that, despite our differences, we were all brothers and sisters.
+In practice, though, much of this is firmly internalized by the time you get your badge at your police academy graduation.
+Even when someone violated one of these, though, they usually got the hint from reactions or were quietly pulled to the side and given a heads-up.
+In the end, it was often us versus them, in the truest sense of the phrase – the threats we faced and the despair we were confronted with on a daily basis were usually enough to galvanize us into the realization that, despite our differences, we were all brothers and sisters.

 This article, originally published 08/15/2013, has been updated.